netceteragroup/esa-beam/beam-3dveglab-vlab/README.md

 Testing
 ---------------------------
-Since nearly everything is implemented in that single python file, we were able to provide alternatives to testing.
+Since nearly everything is implemented in that single python file, we were able to provide multiple alternatives for testing.

 1. From within BEAM, using log statements (as described in the "Example change" above)
 2. Standalone "headless" (either jython or python)